wpulido/fibex-test/README.md

 ```bash
 ng e2e
 ```

+## LOGIN

+To access the dashboard, you can use the following credentials:

+- Username: admin@example.com
+- Password: 123456

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.